 Chaplains and Campus Ministers are available at critical times to facilitate rites of passage — weddings, funerals, and memorial services.

-The Office of the Chaplain & WFBMC First-Responder Chaplaincy Collaboration
+The Office of the Chaplain & First Responder Chaplaincy Collaboration

-In our commitment to improving the health and wellbeing of our community, the Office of the Chaplain has agreed to provide trauma-sensitive spiritual care through a collaboration with the Wake Forest Baptist First-Responder Chaplaincy Program.
+In our commitment to improving the health and wellbeing of our community, the Office of the Chaplain has agreed to provide trauma-sensitive spiritual care through a collaboration with the AHWFB First Responder Chaplaincy Program.

-Chaplain Glenn Davis leads a team of three that includes Rev. Dana Patrick, a full-time staff chaplain, and Rev. Aaron Eaton, a second-year chaplain resident assigned to the program as part of his Clinical Pastoral Education training.
+Chaplain Glenn Davis leads a team of three full-time staff chaplains that includes Rev. Dana Patrick, Rev. Aaron Eaton, and Rev. Jeff Vogler.

-Both University and First-Responder chaplains are available 24 hours a day, seven days a week.
-If you would like to speak to one of our First Responder chaplains, please call Chaplain Glenn Davis at 336-403-2019 or contact University Chaplain Tim Auman at 336-259-9223.
+Both University and First Responder chaplains are available 24 hours a day, seven days a week.
+If you would like to speak to one of our First Responder chaplains, please contact University Chaplain Tim Auman at 336-259-9223.